External Advisory Committee

 The EAC meets annually in College Station, TX, to review the progress and future directions of the center.
 Below is a list of our current EAC members and notes on which projects and cores they are responsible for reviewing.
 (Primary reviewers are underlined.)

-Health Sciences
+Director, Southwest Environmental Health Sciences Center

-University of Washington
+University of Arizona

 Oversight